Amit-Ramrakhyani/VerbalLinguists/README.md

 # VERBAL LINGUISTS

-Built by- Amit Ramrakhyani, Mit Kumar Patel, Vatsal Balasra, Tithi Dangarwala, Bhavya Shah and Varzil Thakkar
+Built by - Amit Ramrakhyani, Mit Kumar Patel, Vatsal Balasra, Tithi Dangarwala, Bhavya Shah, and Varzil Thakkar

 Problem Statement: Speech to text transcription for Indian languages.
 The problem entails transcription in the native script and then translation to English.
 The languages of interest are Hindi, Indian English, Urdu, Bengali, Punjabi.